 The Science Behind Educational Toys

-Modern educational toys are designed based on principles of cognitive development and learning theory.
+Modern educational toys are designed based on principles of child development and learning theory.
 Research-backed benefits include:

 - Enhanced spatial reasoning through construction toys